At Westwood Ophthalmology, we treat all types of visual disorders:

 - Post-procedure care that includes eye care examinations for 12 months following the procedure.

-- Any enhancement (touch-up) procedures during the first year.
+- Any enhancement (touch-up) procedures during the 6 months.

 At Westwood Ophthalmology, we believe every person has a right to perfect vision, which is why we offer several different payment options designed to fit any budget.
 The professional staff at our northern New Jersey LASIK vision correction center will be happy to discuss with you any of the payment options we make available